christian-taillon/christian-taillon/README.md

 When AFK, I try to get out and hike, kayak, or explore God's green earth in some capacity with my best friend and biggest supporter, my amazing and wonderful wife. </br> </br>
 #### Current Roles
+In Cybersecurity, we don't have the luxury of time.
+Our work demands persistence, proactivity, and collaboration.
+I believe that you don't need to work at the same company to be on the same team.

 [Grand Canyon Education](https://www.gce.com/) <br>
 My day job is as a <b> Threat Response Engineer </b> working out of the <b>Phoenix, Arizona</b> area.
 I was also responsible for developing a Threat Intelligence and now Threat Hunting program.
 In this role, I am also responsible for handling most of our <b>Cyber Forensic Analysis</b>.